 Why Size Matters (A Bit)

 Just as there’s no typical wrist size so there’s no typical size of watch.
-While some timepieces are so large they can be seen from space, most have a case diameter of between 34-44mm.
-If you’re a chap with weedy wrists like a girl, a 34-40mm case will work best while rugged gents with wrists like oak trees should opt for models up to 46mm.
+While some timepieces are large, most have a case diameter of between 34-44mm.
 The thickness of the case also affects how the watch looks.
 A watch of 10mm thickness will sit better under a cuff than one that’s 15mm.

 A Quick Word On Straps